Kanye West seems to have replaced all his teeth with titanium dentures

-Kanye West appears to have replaced all his teeth with a set of titanium dentures.
+Kanye West appears to have replaced all his teeth with a set of titanium dentures – check out the image below.

 The ‘Donda 2’ rapper showed off his new silver smile in a photo he uploaded to Instagram Stories yesterday (January 17).
 In a follow-up post, he shared a screenshot of a Google results page for the iconic James Bond villain Jaws – who donned similar dentures.